broszr/Lede-Projects/README.md

 #### Overview of the data analysis process
 The data analysis for this project was relatively straightforward, relying mostly on scatterplots.
 In contrast, the data collection process was very time-intensive and cumbersome.
 #### A section about what new skills, approaches, etc you used, or where you grew the most during the project
 This project ended up being way more than I could do as a first project.
 Although I began it first, I ended up completing it second.
-I learned a lot about QGIS, MapBox, shapefiles, GeoPandas, and integrating reactive maps into an HTML page.
+I learned how to use QGIS and MapBox to style maps, how to create and use shapefiles and GeoPandas, and how to integrate reactive maps into an HTML page.
 #### A section about things you tried to do or wanted to do but did not have the skills/time (but if you have more time you might do)

 --------